 The jeans are made from a fairly lightweight, breathable fabric and my pair weighs 1.07 lbs (486g).
 If you are used to traditional denim, they will definitely be lighter and quicker drying, but they aren’t ultralight travel pants.

 They were ideal for the crazy Austin winter weather—cool enough on 75ºF days and warm enough for chilly nights.
-For freezing weather you might want to add some thermal underwear or leggings underneath.
+When I experienced freezing weather in Japan I added thermal leggings underneath.

 They are quite clingy so I imagine the black jeans will be too hot in the tropics, but the silver-grey version might be better (honestly, I don’t wear my jeans in the tropics anyway!).

 Finally, I appreciate that the Aviator website has photos of the jeans worn by different sized models, not just skinny ones.

 Aviator also has men’s jeans with the same travel-friendly features.

 - Difficult to find the right size